SYSTEMD.NETDEV(5) systemd.network SYSTEMD.NETDEV(5)

 Optional preshared key for the interface.
 It can be generated

 by the wg genpsk command.
-This option adds an additional
+This option adds an additional layer

-already existing public-key cryptography, for post-quantum
+existing public-key cryptography, for post-quantum resistance.

 recommended to use an (encrypted) credential.
 Alternatively,